Duplicate Content: How to Get Rid of It

 The simplest and most logical method is to copy and paste a snippet of your content into Google search and see if any other page shows up with exactly the same content.
 There are other ways as well, and they are as follows:

 Duplicate content is not limited to content present on a web page but can also be content seen in search snippets, such as meta titles and meta descriptions.
-The duplication of such content can be detected easily via Google Webmaster Tools under Optimization > HTML Improvements, as shown in the screenshot above.
+The duplication of such content can be detected easily via Google Search Console under Optimization > HTML Improvements, as shown in the screenshot above.

 2. External Tools: